All Episodes

 I wanted to find out if any of them felt betrayed.

-Oh my God, he loves the Clintons.
+He loves the Clintons.

-Oh, geez, because you know, they, the Clintons, I mean, that's the reason why everybody's animated or should be.
+Oh, geez, because, you know, they, the Clintons, I mean, that's the reason why everybody's animated or should be.

 She's got to be defeated.